Vietnam Itinerary – 4 Week Adventure Guide

 VIETNAM – THINGS TO KNOW BEFORE YOU GO

 Vietnam can be visited year-round, however, the recommended time to visit is in Spring (February to April) and in Autumn (August to October), this is when the temperatures are more moderate and the rainfall is light.

 Make sure to apply for a visa well in advance before visiting Vietnam.
-Requirements are different for everyone depending on which passport you are travelling on.
-Click Here for all the information you need to know on obtaining a Vietnamese Visa.
+Requirements are different for everyone depending on which passport you are traveling on.
+Click Here for all the information you need to know about obtaining a Vietnamese Visa.

 The currency in Vietnam is VND (Vietnamese Dong).
-Some hotels and services accept USD which you can use to pay for things when travelling throughout Vietnam.
+Some hotels and services accept USD which you can use to pay for things when traveling throughout Vietnam.

 The main religion in Vietnam is Buddhism (85%), other religions are Christian and Taoism.